 You have a right to apply for a passport if you are aged 18 years or over.
 If you are under 18, you will need the consent of both parents or guardian(s) in writing in order to get your own passport - see our document on passports for children.

 Titles such as Mr, Mrs, Ms, Dr, Rev., Sir, Lord, Lady are not entered on Irish passports.

 If the name on your passport will not be exactly the same as the name on your birth certificate, you can indicate on the application form that you also want your birth certificate name noted on the passport.
 This can help to avoid difficulties if you apply for a visa or work permit abroad.

-Since April 2011 the fees when applying for an Irish passport using An Post's Passport Express (see below) or through an embassy or consulate are:
+The fees when applying for an Irish passport using An Post's Passport Express (see below) or through an embassy or consulate are:

 When applying in person at a Passport Office the fees are:

 - Standard 10-year, 34-page passport (aged 18 and over): €95

 - Large 10-year 66-page passport (aged 18 and over): €125

 Additional processing charge: There is an additional charge of €70 if you require your adult passport urgently (within 3 to 5 working days).

 If you use An Post's Passport Express service there will be an additional charge of €9.50 per application, payable to An Post.
 An Post also offers a 'Family Application' option whereby up to 4 passport applications may be enclosed in one envelope.
 The additional charge for a Family Application is €16.
 The additional charge includes postage to and from the Passport Service.